ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesFilesApi.md

 Get file download link

-Returns a link to download a file with the ID specified in the request.
+Returns a pre-signed URL to download a file with the specified ID.
+This temporary link provides secure access to the file.

 ### Example
 ```csharp